Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_wcs_validation_notes.md

   - `PC`/`CROTA`
   - `DSUN_OBS`
   - `PV2_0..PV2_5`
-- the current shared WCS projection math for:
+- the shared WCS projection math for:
   - `TAN`
   - non-slanted `AZP`
-  - six-term primary-branch `ZPN`
+  - six-term `ZPN` (primary branch only)
-- the current `HPC` image sampling path:
+- the JHV `HPC` image sampling path:
   - screen `HPC` coordinate -> helioprojective -> WCS plane -> source pixel
 - the bounded `HPC` display domain used by the current validation path
-- direct `Orthographic` vs `HPC` sampling comparison for the specific no-rotation comparison mode
+- direct comparison between the `formal-TAN` path in `Orthographic` mode and `HPC` for the specific no-rotation comparison mode

 Excluded: